ssmirr/Notebooks/provision/do.md

 Let's see how a client application can communicate with a server using a REST API call.

+1. Here we are sending a plain request, using the `GET` verb and providing the resource path `/anything`.
+We will not get back much, except information about our original request.

 ```bash | {type: 'command',failed_when: 'exitCode!=0'}
 curl --request GET https://httpbin.org/anything
 ```

+2. Here we a sending a request with a payload.
+Using the `PUT` verb, we send JSON data in our request body to the server.
+We add headers to our request in order to let the server know we are encoding our request body as JSON.

 ```bash | {type: 'command', failed_when: 'exitCode!=0'}
 curl --request PUT -H "Content-Type: application/json" --data '{"coffee":1,"milk":1,"sugar":1,"chocolate":1}' https://httpbin.org/anything